 Solar companies hire veterans because they come trained, ready, and passionate.
 The solar industry is filled with people who are passionate about the job and who work together to help people, the environment, and national security.
 Solar, like the military, is not just about the paycheck; it’s also about working for something larger than oneself.
 Veterans working in solar get to serve our nation twice.

-According to The Solar Foundation, one of every 83 new jobs created in 2015 was in solar.
+According to The Solar Foundation, one of every 100 new jobs created between 2012 and 2017 was in solar.

 What Veterans Bring to Solar Careers